safedep/vet/docs/exceptions.md

 ## Behaviour

 * All exceptions rules are applied only on a `Package`
-* All comparisons will be case-insensitive
+* All comparisons will be case-insensitive except version
 * Only `version` can have a value of `*` matching any version
 * Exceptions are globally managed and will be shared across packages
 * Exempted packages will be ignored by all analysers and reporters
+* First match policy for exceptions matching

 Anti-patterns that will NOT be implemented